 C. Dispute Resolution.

 i.
-If a dispute arises from or relates to this Agreement, and if the dispute cannot be settled through direct discussions, Collective, the Founder, and the Graduate Company agree to endeavor first to settle the dispute by mediation administered by the American Arbitration Association under its Commercial Mediation Procedures in San Francisco, California.
-If the parties cannot settle the dispute by mediation, the dispute shall be adjudicated in accordance with Section 8(C)ii.
+If a dispute arises from or relates to this Agreement, and if the dispute cannot be settled through direct discussions, Collective, the Founder, and the Graduate Company agree to endeavor first to settle the dispute by mediation administered by the American Arbitration Association under its Commercial Mediation Procedures in Austin, Texas.

 ii.
 Collective, the Founder, and the Graduate Company hereby irrevocably and unconditionally (i) agree that any action or proceeding arising out of or in connection with this Agreement shall be brought only in the State of Texas (the “Texas Court”), and not in any other state or federal court in the United States of America or any court in any other country, (ii) consent to submit to the exclusive jurisdiction of the Texas Court for purposes of any action or proceeding arising out of or in connection with this Agreement, (iii) waive any objection to the laying of venue of any such action or proceeding in the Texas Court, and (iv) waive, and agree not to plead or to make, any claim that any such action or proceeding brought in the Texas Court has been brought in an improper or inconvenient forum.